Solid phase transitions in the liquid limit: Introduction

-The simplest bounds is obtained by probing the binodal by means of nucleating first rank laminates.
-Their optimality is proved by establishing their polyconvexity (and therefore quasi-convexity).
-In this setting this is an algebraic problem, because the supporting null-Lagrangians can be constructed explicitly, \cite{grtrpcx}.
-In contrast with the strongly solid regime of large $\mu$ analyzed in \cite{grtrsolid}, in the near liquid regime of small $\mu$, not all of the first rank laminate bounds are optimal.
+In this paper our main technical approach is to generate bounds on the binodal surface.
+The simplest bounds are obtained as a result of probing the binodal by means of nucleating first rank laminates.
+Their optimality is proved by establishing their polyconvexity (and therefore quasiconvexity); the corresponding problem is algebraic because the supporting null-Lagrangians can be constructed explicitly \cite{grtrpcx}.
+In contrast with the ``strongly solid'' regime of large $\mu$, in the ``near-liquid'' regime of small $\mu$, not all of the first rank laminate bounds turn out to be optimal.

-These bounds are then improved by nucleating second rank laminates.
-However, as shown in \cite{grtrliquid}, the second rank laminate bounds are not optimal either, and are further improved for hydrostatic strains by means of nucleating a bounded circular inclusion in the infinite plane.
-We conjecture that this bound is optimal.
-If our conjecture is true, then the values of the deformation gradient in the exterior of the circular nucleus would provide a bound on the binodal from the outside of the binodal region.
-Another consequence of the assumed optimality of the inclusion-based nucleation bound is the explicit formula for the quasiconvex envelope $QW(\BF)$ at all hydrostatic strains.

-By juxtaposing the hypothetical bound provided by the study of bounded inclusions and unbounded second rank laminates we derive tight two-sided bounds on the binodal.
-As we demonstrate in \cite{got_hadamard}, both bounds remain tight in the full range of parameters for which the bounds are meaningful.
-Moreover, the hypothetical bound being in complete agreement with the numerically computed rank-one convex binodal.
+The simple laminate bounds are first improved by considering the nucleation of second rank laminates even though, as will be shown in \cite{grtrliquid}, the second rank laminate bounds are also not optimal.
+We could improve them analytically for hydrostatic strains only by considering nucleation of a bounded circular inclusion in the infinite plane.
+Moreover, we provided a rationale behind the conjecture that the ``circular inclusion bound'' is in fact optimal.
+We show that if this conjecture could be proved, the the values of the deformation gradient in the exterior of the circular nucleus would provide a bound on the whole binodal from the outside of the binodal region.
+Another consequence of the conjectured optimality of the inclusion-based nucleation bound would be the explicit formula for the quasiconvex envelope $QW(\BF)$ at all hydrostatic strains.
+To corroborate our conjecture we juxtaposed the results obtained for bounded inclusions and unbounded second rank laminates and derived tight two-sided bounds on the binodal.
+As will be reported elsewhere, numerical computations show that both bounds remain tight in the full range of parameters for which they are meaningful, with the hypothetical bound being in perfect agreement with the numerically computed rank-one convex binodal.